 When I was 13 years old, I dreamed of a world where diseases did not exist and nobody died from lack of medical attention.
 When I woke up, I realized that the dream could become true.

 When the Haitian earthquake struck in 2010, I was 14 years old.
-The island of Hispaniola*6 was completely devastated, with the
+The island of Hispaniola*6 was completely devastated, with the southern area in a particularly dire situation due to the lack of medical resources.

 I immediately took action.
 I shared my idea with my father and we co-founded FUMEBO, a non-profit medical organization dedicated to providing health resources to underprivileged rural communities in the Dominican Republic.
 It was not an easy road.
 We were fortunate to be one of the first to gain the cooperation of one of the largest hospitals in the country through my father’s connections, but the foundation’s lack of notoriety meant that we struggled to build relationships with other hospitals.
 We started by creating a website and logo for the foundation, and I learned how to do this by volunteering at other NGOs’ activities.